rubenkam/PyGuardian-VSC/README.md

 # PyGuardian-VSC
 Visual Studio Code extension for the PyGuardian-Lite package

-This is a custom made static analysis plugin, that runs on my custom made static analysis package.
+This is a custom made static analysis plugin, that runs on a custom made static analysis package.

 Features: